Best known in the world of theoretical physicists, Michio Kaku is the City College of New York’s Henry Semat Professor of Theoretical Physics.

 All of these publications have sparked a great interest in the minds of scholars and curious minds alike who are interested in the realm of theoretical physics and other related disciplines given the futurist vision that Michio Kaku believes in.

 Michio Kaku’s publications reflect his involvement in the ongoing search for understanding and unifying the forces of nature into just one theory.
 He continues his works based on Einstein’s earlier findings, and Michio Kaku is known as one of the founders of string field theory.
 His book Hyperspace was a great best seller and was voted as one of the top science books by both The Washington Post and The New York Times in the same year.

 This is a commonly heard phrase whenever Michio Kaku’s name is mentioned, and not without good reason.
 Apart from comprehensive publications of both books and journal articles, he has a known presence in many different forms of media.

-He has made appearances on several television channels—notable ones such as BBC, Discovery, ABC, CNN, and the Science Channel just to name a few.
-Apart from his publications in Physics Review, his works and articles are also available to the public through science publications such as Wired, New Scientist, and Discover.
+He has made appearances on several notable television channels such as BBC, Discovery, ABC, CNN, and the Science Channel just to name a few.
+Apart from his publications in Physics Review, his works and articles are also available to the public through popular science publications such as Wired, New Scientist, and Discover.

-Some of his more recent media exposure includes BBC’s series on Time where he went through an extraordinary exploration in search of time, Vision of the Future of BBC Four series where he explored today’s science as well as that of the future and beyond, and The Universe of the History Channel.
+Some of his more recent media exposure includes the History Channel’s The Universe; BBC’s Time; where he went through an extraordinary exploration of time; and BBC’s Vision of the Future, where he explored today’s science as well as that of the future.

-Despite his amazing academic endeavors and several appearances, he is a father to two daughters and is married to Shizue Kaku.
-His favorite songs include the Star Wars Theme as well as Star Trek’s The Next Generation Theme, both in line with his interest in physics and interstellar matters of science.
+Kaku is a father to two daughters and is married to Shizue Kaku.
+His favorite songs include the Star Wars Theme as well as Star Trek’s Next Generation Theme, both in line with his interest in physics and interstellar matters of science.